isomerpages/csa-csro-licensing/_resources/FAQs.md

 <ol><font size="3.5">a)	Changes to Key Executive Officers<br>b)	Additional of Key Officers; and<br>c)	Removal of Key Officers.</font></ol>

 Other than the above, any other changes that are not material change will automatically be approved by the system.
 These include changes to Name, Passport Number, Company Name, Company UEN, address, telephone number, email address, gender, designation, certifications of existing applicant and key officers.
-<br>Supporting documentation will be required to be uploaded to the system during the update.
+<br><br>Supporting documentation will be required to be uploaded to the system during the update.
 </details>
 <details>
 <summary><h5>17.
 When should I inform the Licensing Officer in the event of changes to key officer of my business?</h5></summary>